- PrintArticle Summary

 Symptoms can fluctuate, disappear, and reappear at any time.
 Stressful events may cause symptoms to worsen.

-Can I Detox Alone?
+Can I Detox Without Medical Help?

 - Aspiration (vomiting and inhaling stomach contents into the lungs).
 This can result in lung infection or irritation.